zx80/flask-simple-auth/DOCUMENTATION.md

   The response generation can be fully overriden by providing a callable which expects the error message and status code as parameters.
   Default is *plain*.

+- `FSA_ADD_HEADERS` allows to add headers to the generated response, as a dictionary.
+  Keys are header names and values are either strings, which are used as is, or functions which are called with the response as a parameter to generate a value. *None* returned values are ignored.
+  The corresponding `add_headers` method allows to add headers as keyword arguments.
+  Default is empty.

 Some control is available about internal caching features used for user authentication (user password access and token validations) and